DeepScribe: Localization and Classification of Elamite Cuneiform Signs Via Deep Learning: Data

-The Online Cultural and Historical Research Environment (ochre.uchicago.edu) is a research database platform created to meet the unique demands associated with research data in the humanities and social sciences.
-Data in OCHRE is stored in highly atomized and integrated documents.
-For the PFA data, each clay tablet, each digital photograph, and even each cuneiform sign in each text is a discrete database object, described by metadata and associated with hundreds or thousands of other database items.
-The PFA project has used OCHRE for over a decade to pursue a variety of research goals, all related to the study of the information recorded on the clay tablets.
+The PFA dataset was annotated with character bounding-box level annotations using the Online Cultural and Historical Research Environment (OCHRE, \url{ochre.uchicago.edu}), a research database platform designed for humanities and social science data.
+Each clay tablet, each digital photograph, and even each cuneiform sign in each text is a discrete database object, described by metadata and associated with hundreds or thousands of other database items.

-In OCHRE, the PFA editorial team creates text editions in which each cuneiform sign is recorded as a discrete database item.
-Each sign reading represents an interpretation by a PFA editor reached through careful examination of the clay tablet under magnification which leads to a reading of the signs and translation.
-As shown in Figure 1, PFA team members use OCHRE to associate manually-created tablet image hotspots with transliteration values of the text in question, thereby integrating the digital image with the text transliteration.
-Linguistic information is therefore incorporated at the sign annotation level even if individual signs may be difficult for humans to read in isolation.
-The original intent of the hot-spotting effort was to create a pedagogical tool to help teach the reading of Elamite.
+In OCHRE, the PFA editorial team has created text editions in which each cuneiform sign was recorded as a discrete database item.
+Each sign reading represents an interpretation by a PFA editor, reached through careful examination of the clay tablet under magnification which leads to a reading of the signs and translation.
+As shown in Figure \ref{fig:pfa_tablet}, PFA team members use OCHRE to associate manually-created tablet image hotspots with transliterations of the text in question.
+Linguistic information is therefore incorporated at the sign annotation level even if individual signs may be difficult for humans to read in isolation - i.e., if a sign is difficult to read but its value is inferred via linguistic context, its bounding box will still be present.
+To account for the polyvalent nature of the logographic and syllabic cuneiform writing system, each sign is linked with both its sign identity and its syllabic value.
+For example, the sign GIŠ can communicate syllabic values \textit{is/ez}, \textit{giš} and \textit{bil} as well as the logographic usage meaning "wood" and the determinative usage which refers to wood and wood-based products.
+The identification of the value of a sign must be determined by context.
+In this stage of the DeepScribe project, we set aside the sign–to–value mapping problem and focus entirely on sign identity prediction.
+In future work, we plan to take advantage of the extensive PFA glossary of Elamite words in OCHRE to suggest sign values and word identifications.
+The original intent of the PFA annotation effort was to create a pedagogical tool to help teach the reading of Elamite.
 Instead of providing students with a hand-drawn version of a cuneiform text with highly regularized cuneiform signs—as it is often the case in the classroom—these annotated images would allow the student to engage with the cuneiform text as recorded by the scribe.
-During the early discussions that led to this project, we realized that this carefully curated dataset of over 100,000 labeled hotspots could also serve as a training set for an automated sign detection and identification tool.